-The student is a consistently effective, participatory, and helpful member of the community: whether that community is in the classroom, school halls, neighborhood or world.
-A socially responsible student displays empathy for others and acts as a role model among schoolmates.
+The student is a consistently effective, understanding, participatory, and helpful member of the community: whether that community is in the classroom, school halls, neighborhood or world.
+A socially responsible student displays empathy for others and acts as a role model among peers.
+A socially responsible student understands the importance of diversity and equity and the voluntarily assumed obligation toward the good of society at large as opposed to the self alone.
 They are aware of how their behavior impacts others within their immediate or broader community.

 The student consistently represents himself/herself by appropriately asking for assistance inside and outside of the classroom.
 This may include requesting clarification of assignments and expectations, specific materials, or accommodations.
 The student is able to identify the appropriate person to assist with his/her needs.

 The student is able to remain goal-directed across time, even in the face of difficult academic and social situations, and emotions such as boredom, annoyance, or frustration.
 The student displays impulse control in his/her decisions to either stop or initiate action.

 The student is reflective and self-aware.
 The student has conscious knowledge of his/her own character, strengths, weaknesses, feelings, motives, and desires, and is thoughtful about how these influence his/her actions.
 The student is able to look back at actions, decisions, and creations, assess effectiveness, recognize areas in need of change, and apply this knowledge to similar situations in the future.